JamieH-alt/Software-Engineering-Assessment-Task-2/PROJECT_DOCUMENTATION.md

         Display output of terminal () in Textbox Output Display minimap () in 3rd column
     ELSE IF page is inventory THEN
-        Make a grid with 3 columns and infinite rolls that can scroll Get all items in players inventory
+        Make a grid with 3 columns and infinite rows that can scroll Get all items in players inventory
         FOR item = first item in player inventory TO last item in player inventory STEP each item Get widget component of item